djdiox/diox-website/README.md

 ## Firebase

 As database is Firebase from Google used.
-The credentials for it are stored in the prod.env
+The credentials for it are stored in the environment.prod.env More Informations follows soon, the code will be updated, in order to make the blog work

 ## Development server